As Israel-Hamas war reaches 100-day mark, here’s the conflict by numbers

 CIVILIANS

-Civilians killed in Gaza: The civilian toll of the war is unknown.
-It is believed that two-thirds of those killed in Gaza are women and minors.
+Civilians killed in Gaza: The civilian toll of the war is unknown, with women and minors making up an estimated two-thirds of those killed

 Number of civilians killed in Israel on Oct.
 7: 790